 “But when Peter came to Antioch, I opposed him in public, because he was clearly wrong” ( Galatians 2:11 GNT).
 This wasn’t about whether the earth was flat or round.
 It was over hurting sheep.

 Does anyone rebuke anymore?
 “Preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction” (2nd Timothy 4:2 NASB).

 I guess I am.
 Who am I to rebuke?
 No one.
 A filthy rag.
 But I am grieved over My Body.
 My Body and Your Body and His Body.
-Let’s stop being like these sapsuckers and instead of destroying each other let’s sing a new song.
-A song that is loud in Abba’s ears and exalts Him who created it all and encompasses it all and let His Holy Ruach Set Apart Spirit knock this cicada out—yes, like my friend’s cat who happens to be named Shadow.
+Let’s stop being like these sapsuckers, and instead of destroying each other, let’s sing a new song.
+A song that is loud in Abba’s ears and exalts Him who created it all and encompasses it all and allow His Holy Ruach Set-Apart Spirit knock this cicada out—yes, like my friend’s cat who happens to be named Shadow.
 His Feast days are a Shadow of things to come, and the sound of His shofar blowing should wake us up soon for the coming year.
-Let’s become more unified, more loving, more kind and more at liberty.
+Let’s become more unified, more loving, kinder, and more at liberty.